 LEASE AGREEMENT

-This Lease Agreement ("Lease") is made and entered into this _______ day of September, 1999, (the "Effective Date") by and between Black Hills Trucking, Inc. ("Owner") and Enron Midstream Services, L.L.C. ('Lessee").
+This Lease Agreement ("Lease") is made and entered into the fifteenth day of September, 1999, (the "Effective Date") by and between Black Hills Trucking, Inc. ("LESSORLESSOR") and Enron Midstream Services, L.L.C. ('Lessee").

 RECITALS

-Owner owns and operates a laydown yard in ______________, Wyoming (the "Yard").
-Owner desires to lease to Lessee, and Lessee desires to lease from Owner, a certain portion of the Yard for Lessee's uses associated with an equipment laydown yard for the storage of pipes, equipment and other property related thereto.
+LESSOR owns and operates a truck terminal with associated storage area in Gillette Wyoming (the "Yard").
+LESSOR desires to lease to Lessee, and Lessee desires to lease from LESSOR, a certain portion of the Yard for Lessee's use for the storage of pipes, equipment and other property related thereto.

-NOW, THEREFORE, in consideration of the covenants, agreements and rents set forth herein, which the parties agree is adequate consideration for this Lease, the parties agree as follows:
+NOW, THEREFORE, in consideration of the covenants, agreements and rents set forth herein, which the parties admit is adequate consideration for this Lease, the parties agree as follows:

 1. Premises.
-Owner hereby leases to Lessee and Lessee leases from Owner the real property and improvements which are more particularly described on Exhibit A hereto (the "Premises").
-The Premises are located within Owner's Yard.
-The dimensions of the Premises are approximately 250 ft. by 400 ft. and the Premises are fenced off from the remainder of the Yard.
-The Premises are accessible only through the front gate of the Yard.
-Located on the Premises is a 40 ft. by 40 ft. building, of which Lessee shall have full use hereunder.
-Lessee intends to use the Premises as an equipment laydown yard, for the storage of pipes, equipment and other property related thereto.
-Owner, for itself and its successors and assigns, hereby represents and warrants, and Lessee has relied thereon in entering into this Lease, that Owner owns the Premises in fee simple, free and clear of any lien or encumbrance.
-Owner represents and warrants that other than this Lease, there are no leases, subleases, or agreements concerning the leasing, subleasing or occupancy of the Premises.
-Owner further covenants and warrants that Lessee shall have and enjoy throughout the Initial Term, any successive Renewal Term, and the Removal Period as defined herein, the quiet, peaceful, exclusive and undisturbed possession of the Premises.
+LESSOR hereby leases to Lessee and Lessee leases from LESSOR the yard with attached metal building (approximately 28’ x 30’) as depicted on Exhibit A hereto (the "Premises").
+The Premises are located within LESSOR's Yard.
+The dimensions of the Premises are approximately 220 ft. by 400 ft.
+Tthe Premises are fenced off from the remainder of the Yard and accessible only through the front gate of the Yard.
+Lessee intends to use the Premises for the storage of pipes, equipment and other property related thereto.
+LESSOR, for itself and its successors and assigns, hereby represents and warrants, and Lessee has relied thereon in entering into this Lease, that LESSOR owns the Premises in fee simple, free and clear of any lien or encumbrance.
+LESSOR represents and warrants that other than this Lease, there are no leases, subleases, or agreements concerning the leasing, subleasing or occupancy of the Premises.
+LESSOR further covenants and warrants, providing Lessee timely complies with the terms, conditions and limitations hereof, that Lessee shall have and enjoy throughout the Initial Term, and any Renewal Term as defined herein, the quiet, peaceful, exclusive and undisturbed possession of the Premises.
 Both parties shall comply with all applicable federal, state and local laws, regulations, rules and ordinances with respect to their rights and obligations under this Lease.

 2. Term.

-2.1. lnital Term.
-The initial term of this Lease shall commence on the Effective Date, and continue for a period of 12 months, until September ___, 2000 ("Initial Term") unless earlier terminated or renewed as provided herein.
+2.1. lnitial Term.
+The initial term of this Lease shall commence on the Effective Date, and continue for a period of 12 months, until September 14, 2000 ("Initial Term") unless earlier terminated or renewed as provided herein.
 This Initial Term may be extended pursuant to the Lessee's rights to renew as set forth in Section 2.2 below.

 2.2.
 Renewal Term.
-Owner hereby grants to Lessee the right to renew this Lease on a month to month basis for up to one additional 12-month period following the expiration of the Initial Term (each month of which shall be referred to as a "Renewal Term").
-Lessee shall signify its extension of the Lease for an additional month during the Renewal Term by paying the Owner the Rent (at the time and in the manner set forth in Section 3 below) on or before the first day of the month to which the extension applies.
-Lessee shall give Owner written notice of its termination of this Lease during the Renewal Term at least 5 calendar days prior to the effective date of termination.
+LESSOR hereby grants to Lessee the right to renew this Lease for one additional six (6)-month period following the expiration of the Initial Term (which shall be referred to as "Renewal Term").